netceteragroup/hibiscus/hibiscus-ui/README.md

 Basically, there are two different options to run 'serve' or 'dist' on either the styleguide or the magnolia-output.
 If not defined, the default is to run the serve command.

-## Remarks:
+## Remarks

 ### Quick integration into magnolia

 Prerequisite: have your magnolia instance running (e.g. in a tomcat) on port 8080.
+See [hibiscus-core/README.md](../hibiscus-ui/README.md).
 To change the port, you can find the corresponding config in /gulp/development.js, task 'magnolia'

-To make the templates and configuration available in your magnolia-instance, point your magnolia.resources.dir(in the magnolia.properties-file usually located in <your-tomcat-instance>/webapps/magnoliaAuthor/WEB-INF/config/default) to the output-folder(magnolia-resources) of hibiscus e.g. magnolia.resources.dir=<path to hibiscus>/hibiscus/hibiscus-ui/magnolia-resources
+To make the templates and configuration available in your magnolia-instance, point your magnolia.resources.dir (in the magnolia.properties-file usually located in <your-tomcat-instance>/webapps/magnoliaAuthor/WEB-INF/config/default) to the output-folder (magnolia-resources) of hibiscus e.g. magnolia.resources.dir=<path to hibiscus>/hibiscus/hibiscus-ui/magnolia-resources

-**Make sure you have run 'npm run magnolia:dist' and the resources can be found in hibiscus-ui/magnolia-resources/hibiscus-lite.**
+**Make sure you have run ```npm run magnolia:dist``` and the resources can be found in hibiscus-ui/magnolia-resources/hibiscus-lite.**

 To make the site-template available as a page, go to WebDev > Site, and in the 'Site definitions' tab, select 'templates/availability/templates'.
 Add a content node called hibiscus-lite and add a property called 'id' with value 'hibiscus-lite:pages/page-hibiscus-demo'

 To allow for browser-refreshing for development, Magnolia's caching-mechanism should be disabled.
-To do so, go to Configuration > Server > filters > cache and set (or create if not exists) a property 'enabled' with value false.
+To do so, go to Configuration > server > filters > cache and set (or create if not exists) a property 'enabled' with value 'false'.

-Now, run the command 'npm run magnolia', and any changes to the sources should now be live-reloaded in the browser.
+Now, run the command ```npm run magnolia```, and any changes to the sources should now be live-reloaded in the browser.

 ### Dependencies to be updated manually
 There are several files that were adjusted.
 If you update the underlying dependencies, please make sure to check those files for updates:
-Altered sections are usually marked with '// @@ hibiscus ADJUSTMENT'
+Altered sections are usually marked with ```// @@ hibiscus ADJUSTMENT```

 ### [Magnolia-lighter](https://github.com/topherzee/magnolia-lighter)
+Magnolia lighter makes dealing with yaml-files a breeze.
 Altered files:
-gulp-lighter-auto-ref.js
+- gulp-lighter-auto-ref.js
-yaml.js (corresponds to gulpfile.js from magnolia-lighter)
+- yaml.js (corresponds to gulpfile.js from magnolia-lighter)

 ### [Patternlab-node: 1.3.0](https://www.npmjs.com/package/patternlab-node)
 When updating the patternlab-dependency, make sure you check /gulp/patternlab.js (corresponds to patternlab/gulpfile.js), /gulp/builder/patternlab.js and /gulp/builder/patternlab_gulp.js for changes that need to be adapted.
-Sections that were changed are marked with /\* #CHANGED \*/
+Sections that were changed are marked with ```/\* #CHANGED \*/```

 ## Support